tidepool-org/data-model/device-data/types/urineKetone.md

 ### value

-[ingestion, storage, client] String value representating a qualitative measurement of urine ketone concentration.
+[ingestion, storage, client] String value representing a qualitative measurement of urine ketone concentration.

 Must be one of: `negative`, `trace`, `small`, `moderate`, `large`.